 06 of 08

 If you really want a gallery wall of artwork to pop, back it up with dark paint instead of white or a soft tint.
-If you want your entire room to pop, then keep on going with plenty of metallic shine scattered throughout the space, a lush faux-fur throw blanket, a sumptuous velvet upholstered bed, and a celestially inspired light fixture like the one shown here.
+If you want your entire room to pop, add plenty of metallic shine scattered throughout the space, a lush faux-fur throw blanket, a sumptuous velvet upholstered bed, and a celestially inspired light fixture like the one shown here.
 While it’s true that dark gray walls are frequently found in minimalist or other contemporary decorating themes, there’s nothing minimal about the room shown here.
 Absolutely stunning.Continue to 7 of 8 below.

 07 of 08

 If you decide to go dark on your bedroom walls but don’t want an especially modern feel, choose natural or painted wooden furniture rather than metal, plastic, or mirrored pieces.
 The traditional look of wood balances the contemporary vibe of bold paint, keeping the overall appearance warm and friendly, as opposed to sleek and modern.
-But traditional furniture doesn’t have to mean boring or old-fashioned style.
-For proof, check out the bedroom shown here, with its navy blue walls (the paint color is Gentleman’s Gray from Benjamin Moore).
-The sunburst mirror, patterned drapes, and unfussy light fixture add plenty of today’s sensibilities to an otherwise traditional bedroom.Continue to 8 of 8 below.
+But traditional furniture doesn’t have to mean boring or old-fashioned style like in the bedroom shown here, with its navy blue walls (the paint color is Gentleman’s Gray from Benjamin Moore).
+The sunburst mirror, patterned drapes, and unfussy light fixture add plenty of modern sensibilities to an otherwise traditional bedroom.Continue to 8 of 8 below.

 08 of 08

 Looking to add some spice to an otherwise nice-but-nothing-special bedroom or guestroom?
-The solution is as simple as a gallon of dark paint in your favorite hue.
-This room has plenty of country charm, no doubt about it.
-But imagine it without those strong green walls: cute, but lacking the “wow!” that bold color inspires.
-If you want the most decorating bang for your buck, it’s hard to match the impact of a fresh coat of dark color.
+The solution is as simple as a gallon of dark paint in your favorite green hue.
+This room has plenty of country charm.
+But imagine it without those strong green walls: cute, but lacking the “wow!” that the bold color inspires.
+If you want the most decorating bang for your buck, it’s hard to beat the impact of a fresh coat of dark color.
 Match it to the bedding or a piece of artwork, and you can’t go wrong.